mikepenz/MaterialDrawer/README.md

 }
 ```

-## Use the included icon font
+### Android-Iconics support
-The MaterialDrawer provieds an extesions for the [Android-Iconics](https://github.com/mikepenz/Android-Iconics) library.
+The MaterialDrawer provides an extension for the [Android-Iconics](https://github.com/mikepenz/Android-Iconics) library.
 This allows you to create your `DrawerItems` with an icon from any font.

 Choose the fonts you need.
 [Available Fonts](https://github.com/mikepenz/Android-Iconics#2-choose-your-desired-fonts)
-**build.gradle**

 ```gradle
 // Add for Android-Iconics support implementation "com.mikepenz:materialdrawer-iconics:${lastestMaterialDrawerRelease}"